 - 1. Play the whole game.
 To help students understand the larger context of what they are learning, engage them in some version of the whole activity, not just bits and pieces.
 Perkins calls this kind of activity the "junior game," an activity that allows for an approximation of practice without all the complexity of the real situation.
 This complexity can often overwhelm novices.
 Assigning design projects to undergraduate engineering students is an example of creating a "junior game." - 2.
-Make the activity worth pursing.
+Make the activity worth pursuing.
 Perkins calls this "making the game worth playing" and it involves practices that help increase students' motivation.
 Such practice include providing a classroom climate that allows students to feel comfortable going through the trial and error needed for true learning.
-It also fosters natural curiosity and when appropriate, allows students to make some choices about the topics they will be learning or what order in which they will learn the topics.
+It also fosters natural curiosity and when appropriate, allows students to make some choices about the topics they will be learning or what order in which they will learn the topics. - 3.
+Work on the hard parts.
+Instructors should reflect on areas they think students will find difficult and develop a "theory of difficulty" which hypothesizes about why some areas are difficult for students.
+Once areas have been identified the instructor would create exercises that allow students to practice those difficult parts.
+Frequent, actionable feedback (feedback that provides direction about what the student can do to correct errors) then allows students to make progress.